adityamr91/documentation-interview-preparation/README.md

 63. Springboot actuator<br />
 64. Pom.xml<br />
 65. What if pom imports same types of library from 2 types of imported artifact<br />
+66.	@Profile<br />
+67.	@ControllerAdvise<br />
+68. Spring-data-jpa<br />

 **D.	DB related**

-66. What is indexing<br />
+69. What is indexing<br />
-67. Self join and all other joins<br />
+70. Self join and all other joins<br />
-68. Interchange 2 columns data<br />
+71. Interchange 2 columns data<br />
-69. Roundoff, case statement date and time api<br />
+72. Roundoff, case statement date and time api<br />

 **E.	Performance**

-70. Pagination<br />
+73. Pagination<br />
-71. Java memory management<br />
+74. Java memory management<br />
-72. Garbage collector<br />
+75. Garbage collector<br />
-73. Db indexing<br />
+76. Db indexing<br />
-74. Lazy loading<br />
+77. Lazy loading<br />
-75. Browser speed, browser memory<br />
+78. Browser speed, browser memory<br />
-76. Load balancer and backup<br />
+79. Load balancer and backup<br />
-77. System 1 dependent on System 2 and vice versa but it should not stall, but parallel process<br />
+80. System 1 dependent on System 2 and vice versa but it should not stall, but parallel process<br />
-78. How to process or read huge volume of data efficiently on the UI<br />
+81. How to process or read huge volume of data efficiently on the UI<br />
-79. How to read  huge volume of data and display on UI<br />
+82. How to read  huge volume of data and display on UI<br />
-80. On UI let say a drop down selection will load another drop down (with help of backend call) after some time will you load again?
+83. On UI let say a drop down selection will load another drop down (with help of backend call) after some time will you load again?

 # Full Stack Project Technologies